MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

       [in] ICoreWebView2Staging3 * sender,
       [in] IUnknown* args);
 }
-/// This is the callback for texture received.
+/// This is the callback for web texture.
 [uuid(9ea4228c-295a-11ed-a261-0242ac120002), object, pointer_default(unique)]
-interface ICoreWebView2StagingTextureStreamTextureReceivedEventHandler : IUnknown {
+interface ICoreWebView2StagingTextureStreamWebTextureReceivedEventHandler : IUnknown {
   /// Called to provide the implementer with the event args for the
   /// corresponding event.
   HRESULT Invoke(
       [in] ICoreWebView2StagingTextureStream* sender,
-      [in] ICoreWebView2StagingTextureStreamTextureReceivedEventArgs* args);
+      [in] ICoreWebView2StagingTextureStreamWebTextureReceivedEventArgs* args);
 }

-/// This is the event args interface for texture received.
+/// This is the event args interface for web texture.
 [uuid(a4c2fa3a-295a-11ed-a261-0242ac120002), object, pointer_default(unique)]
+interface ICoreWebView2StagingTextureStreamWebTextureReceivedEventArgs : IUnknown {
+  // Return ICoreWebView2StagingWebTexture object.
+  // The call does not create new ICoreWebView2StagingWebTexture object, instead
+  // returns the same object.

+  // The shared buffer handle will be reused when ICoreWebView2StagingWebTexture
+  // object is released.
+So, the host should not refer handle or resource of
+  // the ICoreWebView2StagingWebTexture after its release.

+  HRESULT GetWebTexture([out, retval] ICoreWebView2StagingWebTexture** value);
+}

+/// Texture received stream buffer that the renderer writes to so that the host
+/// will read on it.
+[uuid(b94265ae-4c1e-11ed-bdc3-0242ac120002), object, pointer_default(unique)]
-interface ICoreWebView2StagingTextureStreamTextureReceivedEventArgs : IUnknown {
+interface ICoreWebView2StagingWebTexture : IUnknown {
   /// Texture buffer handle.
 The handle's lifetime is owned by the
   /// ICoreWebView2StagingTextureStream object so the host must not close it.
   /// The same handle value will be used for same buffer so the host can use
   /// handle value as a unique buffer key.
+  /// If the host opens its own resources by handle, then it is suggested
+  /// that the host removes those resources when the handle's texture size
+  /// is changed because the browser also removed previously allocated different
+  /// sized buffers when image size is changed.
   [propget] HRESULT Handle([out, retval] HANDLE* handle);

   /// Texture buffer resource.
   /// The same resource value will be used for same buffer so the host can use
   /// resource value as a unique buffer key.
+  /// ICoreWebView2StagingTextureStream object has a reference of the resource
+  /// so ICoreWebView2StagingWebTexture holds same resource object for
+  /// the same buffer.
   [propget] HRESULT Resource([out, retval] IUnknown** resource);

-  /// It is timestamp that the original sent video frame's during SetBuffer.
+  /// It is timestamp of the web texture.
+Javascript can set this value
+  /// with any value, but it is suggested to use same value of its original
+  /// video frame that is a value of SetBuffer so that the host is able to
+  /// tell the receiving texture delta.
-  [propget] HRESULT Timestamp([out, retval] ULONGLONG* timestamp);
+  [propget] HRESULT Timestamp([out, retval] ULONGLONG* value);

-  /// The host notifies the browser that it is done with current the buffer handle,
-  /// so the browser can recycle the buffer again.
-  HRESULT FinishUsingBuffer();
 }

-/// This is the callback for texture received stop.
+/// This is the callback for web texture stop.
 [uuid(77eb4638-2f05-11ed-a261-0242ac120002), object, pointer_default(unique)]
+interface ICoreWebView2StagingTextureStreamWebTextureStreamStoppedEventHandler : IUnknown {
+  /// Called to provide the implementer with the event args for the
+  /// corresponding event.
+  HRESULT Invoke(
+      [in] ICoreWebView2StagingTextureStream* sender,
+      [in] IUnknown* args);
+}/// This is the callback for web texture.
+[uuid(9ea4228c-295a-11ed-a261-0242ac120002), object, pointer_default(unique)]
+interface ICoreWebView2StagingTextureStreamWebTextureReceivedEventHandler : IUnknown {
+  /// Called to provide the implementer with the event args for the
+  /// corresponding event.
+  HRESULT Invoke(
+      [in] ICoreWebView2StagingTextureStream* sender,
+      [in] ICoreWebView2StagingTextureStreamWebTextureReceivedEventArgs* args);
+}

+/// This is the event args interface for web texture.
+[uuid(a4c2fa3a-295a-11ed-a261-0242ac120002), object, pointer_default(unique)]
+interface ICoreWebView2StagingTextureStreamWebTextureReceivedEventArgs : IUnknown {
+  // Return ICoreWebView2StagingWebTexture object.
+  // The call does not create new ICoreWebView2StagingWebTexture object, instead
+  // returns the same object.

+  // The shared buffer handle will be reused when ICoreWebView2StagingWebTexture
+  // object is released.
+So, the host should not refer handle or resource of
+  // the ICoreWebView2StagingWebTexture after its release.

+  HRESULT GetWebTexture([out, retval] ICoreWebView2StagingWebTexture** value);
+}

+/// Texture received stream buffer that the renderer writes to so that the host
+/// will read on it.
+[uuid(b94265ae-4c1e-11ed-bdc3-0242ac120002), object, pointer_default(unique)]
+interface ICoreWebView2StagingWebTexture : IUnknown {
+  /// Texture buffer handle.
+The handle's lifetime is owned by the
+  /// ICoreWebView2StagingTextureStream object so the host must not close it.
+  /// The same handle value will be used for same buffer so the host can use
+  /// handle value as a unique buffer key.
+  /// If the host opens its own resources by handle, then it is suggested
+  /// that the host removes those resources when the handle's texture size
+  /// is changed because the browser also removed previously allocated different
+  /// sized buffers when image size is changed.
+  [propget] HRESULT Handle([out, retval] HANDLE* handle);

+  /// Texture buffer resource.
+  /// The same resource value will be used for same buffer so the host can use
+  /// resource value as a unique buffer key.
+  /// ICoreWebView2StagingTextureStream object has a reference of the resource
+  /// so ICoreWebView2StagingWebTexture holds same resource object for
+  /// the same buffer.
+  [propget] HRESULT Resource([out, retval] IUnknown** resource);

+  /// It is timestamp of the web texture.
+Javascript can set this value
+  /// with any value, but it is suggested to use same value of its original
+  /// video frame that is a value of SetBuffer so that the host is able to
+  /// tell the receiving texture delta.
+  [propget] HRESULT Timestamp([out, retval] ULONGLONG* value);
+}

+/// This is the callback for web texture stop.
+[uuid(77eb4638-2f05-11ed-a261-0242ac120002), object, pointer_default(unique)]
-interface ICoreWebView2StagingTextureStreamStopTextureReceivedEventHandler : IUnknown {
+interface ICoreWebView2StagingTextureStreamWebTextureStreamStoppedEventHandler : IUnknown {
   /// Called to provide the implementer with the event args for the
   /// corresponding event.
   HRESULT Invoke(